Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Introduction

-Another ingredient in our simulation result that may apply more generally is the existence of a constant depth threshold for noise percolation.
-In recent prior work, noise percolation was shown to exist in noisy IQP circuits \cite{rajakumar_polynomial-time_2024} also resulting in classical simulation.
-For these IQP circuits, the analysis relies on the special property that the noise operators commute with the gate-set, which may give reason to believe that this percolation is unique to IQP circuits.
-Instead, our result shows that this phenomenon is actually quite general in that it also arises in Clifford circuits.
-Since noisy Clifford circuits exhibit many general features of noisy quantum dynamics \cite{Li_2018,Choi_2020,Li_2019,Gullans_2021,nelson2023faulttolerantquantummemoryusing}, this provides evidence that this entanglement breakdown may occur in even broader classes of noisy circuits such as Haar random circuits.
-This would give a simulatability result that improves the depth restriction of \cite{aharonov_polynomial-time_2023}.
-Thus, we believe that our algorithm may have broad applications to simulating other circuit classes at constant depth.
+Another ingredient in our simulation result that may apply more generally is the existence of a constant depth threshold for noise percolation in geometrically local circuits.
+In recent prior work, noise percolation was shown to exist in noisy IQP circuits \cite{rajakumar_polynomial-time_2024}, which also resulted in classical simulation.
+For these IQP circuits, the analysis relies on the special property that commuting gates cannot spread entanglement very quickly (i.e. each qubit's lightcone grows linearly with depth) and that certain noise channels commute with the gate set.
+This may give reason to believe that this percolation effect is unique to IQP circuits.
+However, our results show that in more general settings, such as Clifford circuits, where the noise can spread in much more complicated ways, percolation still occurs.
+In these cases, the cause of percolation can be attributed instead to geometric locality, which may be a more fundamental limitation to near-term quantum circuits.

-We also conjecture that the depth threshold for classical simulatability in the geometrically local case corresponds directly to a phase transition in computational complexity.
-That is, it may be possible to construct hard-to-sample quantum circuits at depths right below the threshold (at least for exact sampling).
-For example, \cite{rajakumar_polynomial-time_2024} construct IQP circuits which are hard to sample up until depths that asymptotically match their depth threshold for efficient classical simulatability.
-We leave it to future work to check whether similar techniques will allow us to prove hardness for noisy geometrically local Clifford-Magic or IQP+CNOT circuits as well.
-Such results could have important consequences for demonstrating near-term quantum advantage.